uiano/Petrinet/README.md

 Install it in MPS using `File->Settings->Plugins`.

 # Documentation
-There is a [manual](Documentation/manual.md) in the documentation folder.
-Moreover, a list of current TODO items is also located there.
+There is a [manual](Documentation/manual.md) in the documentation folder together with an explanation of the [Petri net language description](Documentation/language.md) in MPS.
+Moreover, a list of current [TODO items](Documentation/todo.txt) is also there.

 # Building
 1. Right-click on the project and select `Rebuild project`.
 Ignore the errors.